CrankNPlank/codeStyleGuide/README.md

 # Code Style Guides

-This repository is a collection of style guides, broken down by language, framework, etc.
+This repository is a collection of style guides, articles, and other reference materials, broken down by language, framework, etc.